 Now add your veggies and again a little water, broth, or soy sauce.
 I used 1 white onion, separated into rings, 1 red, and 1 orange bell pepper cut into strips.
 And 1 poblano, also cut into strips.

-I seasoned my veggies with about ¼ tsp each of ground cumin, smoked paprika, and garlic powder, plus a pinch of salt and pepper.
+I seasoned my veggies with about ¼ teaspoon each of ground cumin, smoked paprika, and garlic powder, plus a pinch of salt and pepper.

 Cook on medium until they are cooked through but still firm, then add your mushrooms back in.